noisecapella/edx-documentation/en_us/shared/students/SFD_ORA.rst

 assessments of your work are complete.

-When peer assessment is complete, you can see the scores you received from all of your peers, as well as your self assessment.
+When peer assessment is complete, you can see the scores you received from all of the peers who scored your work, as well as your self assessment.
 You can also see any additional comments that your peers have provided.

 .. image:: ../../shared/students/Images/PA_AllScores.png
-   :alt: A student's response with peer and self assessment scores
+   :alt: A student's response with peer and self assessment scores.
    :width: 550

 If you want to, you can provide feedback on the scores that you received under **Provide Feedback on Peer Assessments**.

 =================================================
 Assess Additional Peer Responses (optional)
 =================================================

 If you have assessed the required number of peer responses and completed your self assessment, you can assess additional peer responses.
-To do this, click the **Assess Peers** heading.
+To do this, select the **Assess Peers** heading.
 If any responses remain to be assessed, a new response opens.

 ***********************
 Peer Assessment Scoring
 ***********************

 Peer assessments are scored by criteria.
-An individual criterion's score is the *median*, not average, of the scores that each peer assessor gave that criterion.
-For example, if the Ideas criterion in a peer assessment receives a 10 from one student, a 7 from a second student, and an 8 from a third student, the Ideas criterion's score is 8.
+An individual criterion's score is the median, not the average, of the scores that each peer assessor gave that criterion.
+For example, if the Ideas criterion in a peer assessment receives 10 from one student, 9 from a second student, and 5 from a third student, the score for that criterion is 9 (the median), not 8 (the average).

 Your final score for a peer assessment is the sum of the median scores for each individual criterion.

 For example, a response might receive the following scores from peer assessors.